-MINI Electric interior & comfort
+MINI Electric interior, dashboard & comfort

 The MINI Electric’s interior holds plenty of style appeal, but it can’t match rivals for high-tech feel